nvim-tree/nvim-tree.lua/README.md

 ## Setup

 Setup should be run in a lua file or in a lua heredoc (`:help lua-heredoc`) if using in a vim file.

 Legacy `g:` options have been migrated to the setup function.
 See [this issue](https://github.com/kyazdani42/nvim-tree.lua/issues/674) for information on migrating your configuration.

+Setup may only be run once; subsequent calls will result in a warning.
+Do not invoke from, say, a packer config function and then call it again later.

 ```vim
 " vimrc